EddieHubCommunity/CreatorsRegistry/README.md

 This will allow you to use your favorite IDE without having to install any dependencies on your computer.

 1. Clone the repository and navigate to the root of the directory.
+2. 1.
+Copy `.env.example` to `.env` and fill out the parameters.
+   - For LinkedIn parameters, create a developer app [here](https://developer.linkedin.com).
-2. Run `docker compose up`.
+3. Run `docker compose up`.
-3. In your browser, go to `localhost:3000`, and you should see the project up and running.
+4. In your browser, go to `localhost:3000`, and you should see the project up and running.

 ## Join the EddieHub community
 Discord http://discord.eddiehub.org